 North Korean media reported last week that he had admitted charges of crimes against North Korea, including attempting to overthrow the government.

 The 44-year-old was arrested in November as he entered the north-eastern port city of Rason, a special economic zone near North Korea's border with China.

 South Korea activists believe he was arrested for taking pictures of starving children.

-The Associated Press news agency also reports that he is described by friends as a devout Christian.'Biggest mistake'
+The Associated Press news agency also reports that he is described by friends as a devout Christian.